rreezN/dtu_mlopsproject/README.md

 | Testing     |  394 |  177 |   88 |      306 |      30 |    57 |    184 |   237 |   164 |   270 |
 | Interesting |    6 |    6 |    6 |        6 |       6 |     6 |      6 |     6 |     6 |     6 |

-The images vary in size and thus need to be transformed to fit the model.
+The images vary in size and thus need to be transformed to a standard size.

 ## What deep learning models do you expect to use?
 We intend to use the model [ConvNeXt-V2](https://arxiv.org/abs/2301.00808), which is a recent update to the original ConvNeXt.
 The model contains